 The Prime Minister of Somalia is the head of government and wields considerable power in the affairs of the country.
 In the recent past, the country has experienced enormous political instability since the collapse of the government led by Mohammed Siad Barre in the early 1990s.
 To this date, it experiences armed conflicts among militia groups most of which work towards the downfall of the government and seeks to control the main cities such as Mogadishu.
 However, since the creation of the position of Prime Minister, there have been sixteen of them.
-There was no recognized government from the year 1991 to 2000 when the order was restored in the country.
+There was no recognized government from the year 1991 to 2000.

 Prime Ministers Of Somalia Since 1960